bodom0015/discord-notify-bot/README.md

 * WATCHED_CHANNELS
 * BOT_TOKEN

+This will involve setting up a Bot User and adding it to the server.

+For more details on the restrictions placed on Bot Users, see https://twentysix26.github.io/Red-Docs/red_guide_bot_accounts/

-## The Weird Part: Generating a new bot token
+## The Easy Part: Generating a new bot token
 Visit https://discordapp.com/developers/applications/me to generate a new bot token.

 Click on "New App", fill in a name/description, choose an icon, and Submit the form.

-You should then be able to view the "App" you've just created and scroll down to turn it into a Bot account.
+You should then be able to view the "App" you've just created.

+## The Weird Part: Converting Your App to a Bot User
+scroll down to turn it into a Bot account.
 (WARNING: this is irreversible - make sure you make a new app here to avoid accidentally breaking something you need!)

 Once you've turned the App into a Bot Account, you should have a section titled "Bot" and a Token field which you cvan "Click to Reveal".